 The Significance of Organizational Culture

 In this article I will look at organizational culture and its impact on KM processes.
-The other article in this section examines leadership and the learning organization, as outlined by Peter Senge.
+The other article in this section s leadership and the learning organization, as outlined by Peter Senge.

 What is Organizational Culture?